armory/docs/content/en/docs/installation/guide/install-on-aks.md

   - /spinnaker-install-admin-guides/install_on_aks/
   - /spinnaker-install-admin-guides/install-on-aks/
 description: >
-  This guide describes how to install the Armory Enterprise Platform for Spinnaker in the Azure Kubernetes Service (AKS).
+  Use Armory-extended Halyard and Armory's Spinnaker<sup>TM</sup> tools CLI to install the Armory Enterprise Platform for Spinnaker in the Azure Kubernetes Service (AKS).
 ---

 ## Overview of installing Armory in AKS